olliw42/mLRS/mLRS/CREATE_TARGET_INSTRUCTIONS.md

 ## I. Create Target: Cube MX

-These steps are target and part dependent.
+The steps in this chapter are target and part dependent.
 Pay attention to the details.

-#### 1. File -> New -> STM32 Project
+## 1. File -> New -> STM32 Project

 This opens the "Target Selection" dialog (note: this can take a while, be patient).

-#### 2. MCU/MPU Selector -> Commercial Part Number: enter the part, e.g., STM32G431KB
+## 2. MCU/MPU Selector -> Commercial Part Number: enter the part (e.g., STM32G431KB)

 The part to enter here depends on the specific target which shall be created.